March 10th, 2021

 As long as we go along with society's rules, we get to enjoy a certain amount of safety and security.
 What we trade for that sense of safety are varying degrees of freedom.
 In 2020 as the media bombards the citizens with mortality reminders, real or imagined dangers lurking behind that conceptual curtain of security in our perception has ballooned.
 The media has thereby increased the appeal for safety in the human brain.
 The prospect of trading more personal agency for greater protection from the looming threat seems logical.
 In this sense, all that a manipulative social system has to do to gain greater control over its people is to present a more significant outside threat.
 As society adds more and more rules to its domain, the human-animal looking for safety will gladly follow each additional restriction and willingly succumb to submission.

 On the other side of this spectrum, we have the freedom fighters.
 Many of which appear to be of the right-wing ideology (at least is is what is portrayed in the media).
 It is suspect that some of their behavior may be motivated by the need to display Sociopolitical Control.
 According to the article, "Desire for control, perception of control: their impact on autonomous motivation and psychological adjustment" written by, Camille Amoura, Sophie Berjot, Nicolas Gillet, Emin Altintas, "Sociopolitical Control refers to the individuals' attempts to defend their personal goals and values in the political and social world."
-Many people representing this group have shown up at various state capitals across the country with their assault rifles to protest and rebel against the societal force of law that threatens their personal agency.
+Many people representing the right wing group have shown up at various state capital buildings across the country with their assault rifles to protest and rebel against the societal force of law that threatens their personal agency.
 What the media has not portrayed is that many have protested the same removal of freedoms in a more peaceful fashion.